onedata/onedata-documentation/docs/user-guide/data.md

 # Data
 <!-- This file is referenced at least one time as "data.md" -->

+To learn about logical organization of data in the Onedata system please see [spaces](spaces.md) chapter.

 ## File path and Id
 <!-- This header is referenced at least one time as "#file-path-and-id" -->